samyak24jain/RAG-LangChain-FAISS/README.md

-# Retrieval Augmented Generation using LangChain and FAISS
+# Question Answering using Retrieval Augmented Generation

-This repository contains the code for Retrieval Augmented Generation using LangChain.
+This repository contains the code for Retrieval Augmented Generation using LangChain and FAISS.

 How to run the code:
 ```